Graphixa/Winforge/docs/Getting-Started.md

 ## Next Steps

-1. Review the [TOML Configuration Guide](TOML-Configuration-Guide) for all available options
+1. Review the [YAML Configuration Guide](Configuration-Guide.md) for all available options
 2. Check out example configurations in the [Examples](Examples) section
 3. Join the community:
    - Star the GitHub repository